-You must specify the device.
+If you do not specify device, the default is SY:.
 The PPN is optional and defaults to the user's current account.
-The file specification is optional and defaults to \.\.
+You can use wildcards in the PPN.
+The file specification is optional and defaults to ..
 You can use standard wildcards.
-If you specify a filename but not the type, BACKUP assumes a \ type.
+If you specify a filename but not the type, BACKUP assumes a type.
 If the filename ends with a period, BACKUP assumes a null type.
 If you specify a file type, you must also specify a filename.